Dispatchable generation

 Dispatchable generation refers to sources of electricity that can be programmed on demand at the request of power grid operators, according to market needs.
-Dispatchable generators may adjust their power output according to an order.
+Dispatchable generators may adjust their power output according to a request.

-Non-dispatchable renewable energy sources such as wind power and solar photovoltaic (PV) power cannot be controlled by operators.
+Conventional power sources like gas, coal and some nuclear may be considered dispatchable to varying degrees, while most renewable energy sources are not.

+Sometimes though, coal & nuclear can be classed as non-dispatchable, due to the slow shutdown / startup times of their plants.

+Inverter-based intermittent resources like wind and solar power are quickly adjustable only to reduce their output (curtailment) relative to their production limit at any given time, which is given by the availability of the resource (like sun or wind).
+For this reason, they are not considered dispatchable.

-Other types of renewable energy that are dispatchable without separate energy storage are hydroelectric, biomass, geothermal and ocean thermal energy conversion.
+Other types of renewable energy can be dispatchable without separate energy storage.
+These include hydroelectric, biomass, geothermal and solar thermal.

 Startup time

-Dispatchable plants have varying startup times.
+Dispatchable plants have varying startup times, depending on the technology used and time elapsed after the previous operation.
+For example, "hot startup" can be performed a few hours after a preceding shutdown, while "cold startup" is performed after a few days of inoperation.

 The fastest plants to dispatch are grid batteries which can dispatch in milliseconds.
-Hydroelectric power plants can often dispatch in tens of seconds to minutes and natural gas power plants can generally dispatch in tens of minutes.
+Hydroelectric power plants can often dispatch in tens of seconds to minutes, and natural gas power plants can generally dispatch in tens of minutes.

-For example, the 1,728 MW Dinorwig pumped storage power plant can reach full output in 16 seconds.
+For example, the 1,728 MW Dinorwig pumped storage power plant can reach full output in 16 seconds, while the 410.9 MW simple-cycle gas turbine at Lincoln Combustion Turbine Station takes 10 minutes to start up and reach full output.

 Gas turbine (Brayton cycle) thermal plants require around 15-30 minutes to startup.

-Coal and nuclear thermal plants based on steam turbines (Rankine cycle) are dispatchable sources that require hours to startup.
+Coal thermal plants based on steam turbines (Rankine cycle) are dispatchable sources that require hours to startup.

+The combined cycle power plants consist of few stages with varying startup times with more than 8 hours required to get to full power from cold state: